rChrisb/holbertonschool-shell/init_files_variables_and_expansions/README.md

 ----------------------------------------------------------------------------------------------------------------
 ### <p align=center>`11.
 There are 10 types of people in the world -- Those who understand binary, and those who don't`</p>
+Write a script that converts a number from base 2 to base 10.

+- The number in base 2 is stored in the environment variable BINARY
+- The script should display the number in base 10, followed by a new line

 ----------------------------------------------------------------------------------------------------------------
 ### <p align=center>`12.
 Combination`</p>